kaljuvee/hedge-fund-index/README.md

 - **Fund Selection**: Dropdown to analyze any fund in the dataset

 ### 🔍 Holdings Explorer
-- **Security Search**: Search functionality for specific securities
+- **Advanced Search**: Intelligent search for securities by ticker, company name, or partial matches
-- **Cross-Fund Analysis**: See which funds hold specific securities
+- **Cross-Fund Analysis**: See which funds hold specific securities with position sizes
-- **Position Values**: Detailed position sizes and share counts
+- **Fuzzy Matching**: Find securities even with partial or approximate names
-- **Fund Holdings**: Complete list of funds holding searched securities
+- **Fund Holdings**: Complete list of funds holding searched securities with values

 ### 📊 Market Insights
 - **Popular Securities**: Most widely held securities across all funds